 He then moved to Johnstown, PA, to be with his wife, Kristen Shaw (also a very multi-talented educator and musician) a native of Reading, PA, and would perform and teach in the surrounding areas including central and western PA, Maryland, and West Virginia.
 For the next 20 years, he served as Principal Bass of the Johnstown Symphony Orchestra, regularly performed with Jazz In Your Face Big Band, Acousticity (acoustic rock trio), Soy Bomb (duo), Brex (jazz quartet), White Noise (a cappella quintet), and many other projects and freelance composition/arranging work.
 He served as Co-Director of Music Ministry at Westmont Presbyterian Church from 1999-2012.

 As an educator, he previously served on the faculties of Indiana University of PA, St. Francis University, Penn State University-Main Campus and the University of Pittsburgh-Johnstown.
 In 2012, he accepted his current position at Tiffin University in Tiffin, Ohio as Director of Instrumental Commercial Music.
 He was awarded the 2013-14 “Faculty Member of the Year.”
-He has actively participated in PMEA events including guest conductor for District Jazz Choirs in Districts 6, 8, and 9.
+He also serves as instructor of guitar at Heidelberg University in Tiffin, Ohio.
+He has actively participated in PMEA events including guest conductor for District Jazz Choirs in Districts 6, 8, and 9 and Jazz Band I in District 3.
 He was a guest clinician in the PMEA 2012 State Conference in Hershey, PA, collaborating with respected vocal educator, Elizabeth Good, in a seminar entitled, “Cooking Up Some Vocal Jazz: Appetizers to a Full Course Meal,” and also in the 2011 State Conference in Pittsburgh, PA demonstrating the versatility of the bass.

-He has shared the stage with such notable performers as Bernadette Peters, Ben Folds, Joe Morello, Olivia Newton-John, Chris Standring, Sherryl Milnes, Lou Christie, John Blake, Jr., George Young, Marvin Stamm, Scott Lavender, Mike Tomaro, Andy Narell, Dave Samuels, Five By Design, River City Brass, Steve Fidyk, Ed Soph, Jonathan Kreisberg, Carrie Tillis, and many others.
-He has been a pit musician in many musical theater productions for organizations including the Mountain Playhouse (Jennerstown, PA), and various high schools throughout Pennsylvania and Ohio.
+He has shared the stage with such notable performers as Bernadette Peters, Ben Folds, Joe Morello, Olivia Newton-John, Chris Standring, Sherryl Milnes, Lou Christie, John Blake, Jr., George Young, Marvin Stamm, Scott Lavender, Mike Tomaro, Andy Narell, Dave Samuels, Five By Design, River City Brass, Steve Fidyk, Ed Soph, Jonathan Kreisberg, Carrie Tillis, Steve Lippia and many others.
+He has been a pit musician in many musical theater productions for organizations including the Mountain Playhouse (Jennerstown, PA), Bellevue Society of the Arts (Bellevue, Ohio) and various universities and high schools throughout Pennsylvania and Ohio.
 He has appeared on several recordings including Family Arts Theatre, Terminal Degree, Stanley Chepaitis, Mark Weakland and Rachel Allen, which can be found on iTunes, Amazon, and CD Baby.